rachit-shah/Code-Quality-Portal/MILESTONE2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S3\] The user is then redirected to a page where the corresponding graphs and visualisations are shown to the user.

-4.  **Alternate Flows:** If the web scraping or the processing of metric fails completely or partially then alert the user.
+4.  **Alternate Flows:** If retreiving repository data or metric processing fails completely or partially then the user is alerted.

 ### Use-Case 3: Evaluate Complexity of the Code

-1.  **Preconditions:** The Repository data from the Github API is successfully received.
-The user has selected to view data on cyclomatic complexity, number of lines of code and class hierarchy level.
+1.  **Preconditions:** The repository data from the Github API is successfully received.

-2.  **Main Flow:** After successfully getting the repository, user would be able to check the complexity of the code by evaluating the graphs of cyclomatic complexity, number of lines of code and class hierarchy level[S1][S3] by selecting the suitable options[S2].
-The portal will also provide sections of code which contribute most to each of these metrics[S4] for the Project Manager to evaluate which parts of code needs to be simplified for a new user to understand.
+2.  **Main Flow:** After successfully getting the repository, user selects metrics related to code complexity [S1] from options provided on the portal [S2].
+The user can then view the graphs and visualisations presented based on the metrics they selected and derive information related to the complexity of their code [S3].

 3.  **Subflows:**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S1\] User selects the options they need for checking the complexity of the code.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S2\] in this case user chooses cyclomatic complexity, number of lines of code and class hierarchy level as the metrics they want to visualise.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S2\] In this case user chooses cyclomatic complexity, number of lines of code and class hierarchy level as the metrics they want to visualise.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S3\] The user can then view the visualisations of these parameters with respect to the repository code received from Github.

-4.  **Alternative Flow**: The user doesn’t select the option and nothing happens.
+4.  **Alternative Flow**: The user doesn’t select any option and nothing happens.

 # Mocking

-First of all we are using MYSQL for out database.
-The Database will have 2 tables:
+We are using MySQL for out database which will have two tables:
 1. Metric by Files
 2. Metric by Project